cmoesgaard/curl/tests/README.md

 ### Memory test

-  The test script will check that all allocated memory is freed properly IF curl has been built with the `CURLDEBUG` define set.
+  The test script will check that all allocated memory is freed properly IF carl has been built with the `CARLDEBUG` define set.
 The script will automatically detect if that is the case, and it will use the 'memanalyze.pl' script to analyze the memory debugging output.